DeadLeavez/MISC/Issues.md

 ### Cannot see host menu
 - Incorrect installation of Fika.

+### Cannot see hosted games in the lobby menu
+- Connected to the wrong server
+- Missing Fika-server on the server

 ### Stuck on Waiting for X players
 - Outdated version of fika